How to Clean Sisal Wool Rugs

 Vacuuming Bound Rugs: When vacuuming bound area rugs, take special care with the binding border.
 Do not let the vacuum sit on top of the binding or catch the corner of the rug as it could damage the binding.
 Also, we suggest you vacuum in the direction that the binding is sewn so as not to pull up the binding from the rug.
 Do not use the beater bar when vacuuming.
 Rugs will not be replaced or repaired due to improper vacuuming or care.

 Cleaning the Border: For routine maintenance of our woven fabric borders (cotton canvas and linen), simply vacuum the edge finish as explained above in Vacuuming Bound Rugs.

 To maintain one of our Premium leather bindings, simply wipe the surface with a damp—not wet—cloth or sponge or a leather cleaner/conditioner.

-Protecting Sisal: It is highly recommended that sisal wool be treated with our Sisal Life Protector.
+Protecting Sisal: We highly recommend that sisal be treated with our Sisal Life Protector.
 This helps to decrease absorbency and lengthen the time between cleaning.
 We can professionally apply the protector for you.
 You can also purchase the Sisal Life Protector in a “do-it-yourself” 22 oz. spray bottle.

-Curled rug corners: When Sisal Wool is used as an area rug, traffic or shuffling of feet across a corner or edge could cause the edge to curl.
-It is easy to cure this by dampening the curled area, or placing a damp towel over the area and weighting it down evenly overnight.
+Curled rug corners: When Sisal Wool Rugs are used as an area rug, traffic or shuffling of feet across a corner or edge could cause the edge to curl.
+It is easy to fix this by dampening the curled area, or placing a damp towel over the area and weighting it down evenly overnight.
 If severely curled it might be necessary to repeat this process.
 We also carry Curl Stop which is an anti-curling rug system that keeps corners flat and is safe for all floors.

 Responsibility for cleaning and maintenance lies with those performing this work since the manner and conditions of rug cleaning or maintenance, and the cleaning materials used are beyond our control.